Domestic Longhair vs Devon Rex: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Domestic Longhair and Devon Rex diverge most clearly.
 Domestic Longhair brings a varies widely, adaptable energy to the household, compared to Devon Rex's playful, mischievous, affectionate disposition.
 These differences shape every daily interaction.
 In daily life, this means Domestic Longhair owners typically experience a cat that leans toward varies widely behavior, while Devon Rex owners find their cat more inclined toward playful tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The right choice depends on your lifestyle and personality — neither temperament is inherently better.

 Best for Families with Children